jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 previous breaches.
-Recent high\-profile cases have occurred in which attackers leveraged this technique to gain access to highly personal user data.These types of attacks are more insidious because they spread the attack across various accounts and
+Recent high\-profile cases have occurred in which attackers leveraged this technique to gain access to highly personal user data.
+These types of attacks are more insidious because they spread the attack across various accounts and
 IP addresses, thus making them